Reggie Gilbert

-Reggie A. Gilbert Jr. (born April 1, 1993) is an American football outside linebacker who is a free agent.
+Reggie A. Gilbert Jr. (born April 1, 1993) is an American former professional football linebacker.
 He played college football at Arizona and was signed by the Green Bay Packers as an undrafted free agent in 2016.
-He also played for the Tennessee Titans, Arizona Cardinals, and Jacksonville Jaguars.
+He was also a member of the Tennessee Titans, Arizona Cardinals, Jacksonville Jaguars and Detroit Lions.

 Professional career

 Green Bay Packers

 Gilbert signed with the Green Bay Packers as an undrafted free agent on May 6, 2016.
 He was waived by the Packers on September 3, 2016 and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Packers on January 24, 2017.

 On September 2, 2017, Gilbert was waived by the Packers and was signed to the practice squad the next day.
 He was promoted to the active roster on December 22, 2017.
 Gilbert saw increased playing time during the 2018 season, and contributed with 38 tackles and 2.5 sacks.
 He was re-signed by the Packers as an exclusive rights free agent on March 11, 2019.